+While files on a USB device are playing, the play pattern can be altered so that songs are repeated or played randomly.

+Random

+Touch the "Random" key to apply a random play pattern to the USB device.
+To cancel Random mode, touch the "Random" key again.

+Repeat

-Item Result Random and repeat play mode While files on a USB device are playing, the play pattern can be altered so that songs are repeated or played randomly.
-Random Touch the "Random" key to apply a random play pattern to the USB device.
-When the random mode is active it will appear on the screen.
-To cancel Random mode, touch the "Random" key until it is not displayed.
-Repeat Touch the "Repeat" key to apply a repeat play pattern to the USB device.
-When the repeat mode is active it will appear on the screen.
-To cancel Repeat mode, touch the "Repeat" key until it is not displayed.
+Touch the "Repeat" key to apply a repeat play pattern to the USB device.
+To cancel Repeat mode, touch the "Repeat" key again.